-Interaction treatments are any direct or indirect action between and among students, teachers, and the content.
+Interaction treatments are any direct or indirect action between and among students, teachers, and content.
 Besides written and spoken word, this includes nonverbal immediacy behaviors such as an instructor’s response time.
 The alternative, a transmissive education of information dumping, is unethical.
 Freire (1970) called it a corpse of knowledge.
 Nowadays, this is delivered by the uninformed online instructor through text-based study devoid of interactions with other students (e.g., read-write-submit).
 The lack of contact with others in the class is not only isolating, shielding us from social learning, but can be frustrating for some students.

 Are we teaching machines to learn better than we teach humans?

 Embed from Getty Images

-I recently read an introductory book about artificial intelligence (AI).
-I was struck how even the old AI addressed the environment of the robot, as this is something online instructors sometimes overlook for humans.
-If we want to come away as winners in the man vs machine competition, when humanoids such as Erica the robot have complete human feelings and singularity occurs in 2045, we need to focus on providing human interactions in online courses.
+I recently read an introductory book about artificial intelligence (AI) and was struck how even the old AI addressed the environment of the robot, as this is something online instructors sometimes overlook for humans.
+If we want to come away as winners in the man vs machine competition, when humanoids such as Erica the robot have complete human feelings and singularity occurs in 2045, we should focus on providing human interactions in online courses.

 Through trial and error, AI has developed heuristics to address robots’ interaction with the environment such as the symbol grounding problem, where symbols are meaningless unless they’re grounded within a real-world context.
 For example, the Skydio R1 drone may become the ultimate selfie as it maps its environment using GPS, cameras, and other sensors.
 How often are instructors grounding the instructional content into the lifeworld of human learners?

 What are the heuristics for effective human interaction in distance education?

 Provide an online community of inquiry (COI) to dispel the perceived psychological distance between students and teachers in distance education to improve student learning outcomes and student satisfaction.
 An online COI, a sublime goal, requires consideration of the types of interaction treatments that could engender social, teaching, and cognitive presence for going beyond generative learning.
 These presences are the key elements for the COI loop (Garrison, Anderson, and Archer, 2000).